Prefer to watch helpful content? Watch the video here:

 Takeaway: use music as a learning tool.
 Songs and lyrics can be used for healthcare adherence or even to remember certain things.
 Get in the habit of memorizing with music to exercise that part of your brain processing.

-Music and Memory Study #3: Alice Mado Proverbio
+#3: Alice Mado Proverbio

 A study conducted by Alice Mado Proverbio and her colleagues at the Milan-Mi Center for Neuroscience in Italy found that listening to emotionally touching music enhances facial memory capacity.
 The experiment measured the impact of auditory backgrounds, such as rain or joyful music, as well as emotionally touching music, and found that across 54 non-musician participants emotionally touching music improved memory and significantly increased their heart rates.

-This is not to say that all music is helpful for memory.
+That’s not to say that all music is helpful for memory.
 Here are some caveats:

 - Listening to some music, especially complex music, can interrupt memorization